 The goal of root canal therapy is to remove all signs of infection from a severely damaged or decayed tooth.
 During your procedure, our endodontist removes the pulp, soft connective tissue, and the nerves from your tooth, replacing them with a safe, biocompatible substance known as gutta-percha.
 Then, in the last stage of your procedure, we attach a custom-made dental crown.
 Your new crown restores your tooth’s strength and appearance.

 How Do I Know If I Need Root Canal Therapy?

 Although root canals are among the top endodontic procedures performed, they are only recommended when there are no other viable treatments to save your tooth from an extraction.
-Not all damaged or decayed teeth require one; however, there are some obvious signs that a root canal in Tappan might be in your future, such as:
+Not all damaged or decayed teeth require one; however, there are some obvious signs that a root canal in Bergenfield might be in your future, such as: